-This tea came from Matai village, which is located in Lincang area, Yunnan.
-This place is famous for its many old tea trees and perfect climate for growing high quality tea.
-Due to a high altitude, the difference between day and night temperature creates a special environment which promotes rich harvest during whole year.
-This area is also covered with rocks, what makes local soil rich with iron and other minerals.
-Locals call their tea Yunnan Rock Tea due to a special mineral nuance in a taste of a tea.
+This tea came from Matai village, which is located in the Lincang area, Yunnan.
+This place is famous for its many old tea trees and perfect climate for growing high-quality tea.
+Due to a high altitude, the difference between day and night temperatures creates a special environment that promotes rich harvest during the whole year.
+This area is also covered with rocks, which makes local soil rich with iron and other minerals.
+Locals call their tea Yunnan Rock Tea due to a special mineral nuance in the taste of the tea.

 This tea is made from 350+ years old tea trees grown at about 1650 m altitude.

-Mao Cha translates as a "rough tea" and means that this tea is unfinished and is in an intermediate stage of production.
-This term is used for a tea material which is ready to be steamed and pressed in case of Sheng Pu'Er production.
-This type of tea is used for blending and further storage before being pressed into 'cakes'.
+Mao Cha translates as "rough tea" and means that this tea is unfinished and is in an intermediate stage of production.
+This term is used for a tea material that is ready to be steamed and pressed in case of Sheng (Raw) Pu'Er production or further fermentation process during Shu (Ripe) Pu'Er production.
+This type of tea is also used for blending and further storage before being pressed into 'cakes'.